ALL

 • Always supervise your child or skate with them.

-• Take hockey skills training (such as workshops or power skating classes) and skating lessons to learn how to stop, fall safely, and how to get up after a fall.
+• Take hockey skills training (such as workshops or power skating classes) and skating lessons to learn how to stop, how to fall safely, and how to get up after a fall.

 • Help your child learn to play hockey by the rules.